This bibliography covers circa late 18th century to the modern day.

 Linscott, Mary, SND, ‘The Experience of Women Religious’, in Governance and Authority in the Roman Catholic Church: Beginning a Conversation ed. by N. Timms and K. Wilson (London: SPCK, 2000), 70-90.

-Luddy, Maria, ‘Convent archives as sources for Irish history’, in Religious Women and Their History: Breaking the Silence ed. by Rosemary (Dublin: Irish Academic Press, 2005) 98-115.
+Luddy, Maria, ‘Convent archives as sources for Irish history’, in Rosemary Raughter ed., Religious Women and Their History: Breaking the Silence (Dublin: Irish Academic Press, 2005), 98-115.

 Luddy, Maria, ‘Prostitution and rescue work in nineteenth-century Ireland’ in Women surviving: studies in Irish women’s history in the 19th and 20th centuries ed. by Maria Luddy and Cliona Murphy (Dublin: Poolbeg Press, 1990) 51-84.

-Luddy, Maria, ‘Religion, Philanthropy and the State in Late Eighteenth- and Early Nineteenth-Century Ireland’, in Charity, Philanthropy and Reform: From the 1690s to 1850 ed. by H. Cunningham and J. Innes (Basingstoke and New York: Macmillan and St Martin’s Press, 1998).
+Luddy, Maria, ‘Religion, Philanthropy and the State in Late Eighteenth- and Early Nineteenth-Century Ireland’, in H. Cunningham and J. Innes eds., Charity, Philanthropy and Reform: From the 1690s to 1850 (Basingstoke and New York: Macmillan and St Martin’s Press, 1998).

 Luddy, Maria, ‘Women and Charitable Organisations in Nineteenth Century Ireland’, Women’s Studies International Forum, 11 (1988), 301-305.